Well, the Michigan House of Representatives has done did it.

 They can't wait for Tebow to have a giant moral decline.

-They want something big down.
+They want something big that.

 I have no doubt about it.

-Now to the audio sound bites, Nora O'Donnell.
+Now to the audio soundbites, Nora O'Donnell.

-We talked about this yesterday, folks.
+Talked about this yesterday, folks.

 Remember, if you were here yesterday, I was expressing confusion.